rand0musername/bigmapmaker/README.md

 I noticed a certain someone manually screenshotting and stitching map parts to create a large, detailed map image that could then be printed.
 Firmly believing there is no way that process should be manual I stumbled upon [rikonor's BigMapMaker](https://github.com/rikonor/BigMapMaker).
 He had a very similar motivation and his scripts did the job for me after some tuning (thanks!).
 However, I was intrigued by the whole thing and the bits of math behind it and decided to hack up my own version from scratch as a practice mini-project.

 ## How it works
 Similar to the original tool, **bigmapmaker** runs a headless web browser that screenshots parts of the map from a given region in a given zoom level and saves them as 500x500 **png** images.
-After they are all downloaded it does the stiching and outputs a big, detailed **jpg** map of the whole region.
+After they are all downloaded it does the stitching and outputs a big, detailed **jpg** map of the whole region.
 The main differences from the original tool:
 - It is written fully in python (3) with no subprocess invocation.
 - There is no need to manually find lat/lng offsets for each case.
 This depends on the current latitude and zoom and is now automatically approximated (with a sufficient precision).
 - There is no need to specify the number of tiles, it can be inferred from the region corners.